How To Ship Cotton Pickers

 • [ ] Secure all necessary export/import permits and phytosanitary certificates (if applicable).

-• [ ] Prepare comprehensive documentation (cargo specs, weight plans, handling instructions, certificates).
+• [ ] Prepare documentation (cargo specs, weight plans, handling instructions, certificates).

 • Transportation: